-Respondents were asked to describe their likes, dislikes, wishes and needs about the systems they use.
-It turns out that the majority of respondents have several requirements concerning both DWS and CQS.
-These are the following:
+When asked to describe their likes, dislikes, wishes and needs about the systems they use, the majority of respondents mentioned a number of requirements that apply both to DWS and CQS, i.e.:

 - the system should be free, online, fast, open-source, browser independent, intuitive, easy to maintain - the system should be interoperable with other resources, operating systems and tools.
-The majority of the respondents emphasized the possibility for automatic pre-compilation of entries and the possibility to integrate lexicographic information automatically from CQS into DWS - the system should have API and script support - the system should allow real-time collaborative input - the system should enable real-time saving - the system should be customizable, both in terms of functionalities and interface - the system features should be localizable (e.g. Sketch Grammar and GDEX configuration in the Sketch Engine) - the system should enable an infrastructure for online publishing of the results - the system should have proper documentation (not a black-box system)
+The majority of the respondents emphasised the need for automatic pre-compilation of entries and the possibility to integrate lexicographic information automatically from CQS into DWS - the system should have API and script support - the system should allow real-time collaborative input - the system should enable real-time saving - the system should be customisable, both in terms of functionalities and interface - the system features should be localisable (e.g. Sketch Grammar and GDEX configuration in Sketch Engine) - the system should enable an infrastructure for online publishing of the results - the system should have proper documentation (not a black-box system)